-Harvard does not provide tax advice to employees.
+Note: Harvard does not provide tax advice to employees.
 However, it's acceptable to arrange and pay for employees to receive third-party tax advice and tax preparation.
 This is a good practice if faculty or staff incur foreign taxes due to a Harvard assignment overseas.
 Tax assistance is itself a taxable benefit in the U.S., so this expense should be reported as income and ordinarily would be grossed up.
 U.S. expatriates and TCN’s employed by Harvard Global automatically receive a tax briefing; assistance with personal tax filings can be offered as an additional option.

 Income Taxes on Frequent Visitors to a Country

 Frequent travelers or short-term residents (visiting scholars, interns, etc.) may be subject to income taxes in countries where they spend an extended period of time.
 These obligations depend on a number of factors, including: